rtolesnikov/conjunction_sat_asteroid/README.md

 Analyse conjunctions between asteroids during close flyby and artificial earth satellites

 ## Prerequisites:
-- pip3 install httpx sgp4
+- pip3 install httpx sgp4 astropy numpy matplotlib poliastro

 ## Notes
 - src/conjunction_sat_asteroid.ipynb: Jupiter notebook is currently setup to analyse 2023 BU close flyby on 2023-01-27.
 The initial parameters of the flyby are setup at the top.